Anal eczema

 While in anal eczema usually no Pain at the anus occur, here the Itching at the anus the more intense the symptoms.
 In cases of hemorrhoids occur Pain at the anus usually only appear in later stages of hemorrhoidal disease.

 In case of blood at the anus or even Blood in stool is it should be noted that in anal eczema bleeding at the anus, especially due to increased scratching, with intense Itching at the anus can occur.
-In cases of Hemorrhoids bleeding can occur during or shortly after bowel movements.
+In cases of Hemorrhoids can, however, cause bleeding during or shortly after bowel movements.
 This damage to the vessel walls of the hemorrhoids can be caused by hard stool or strong straining during bowel movements.
 Blood in the stool, or blood from Hemorrhoids usually appear as bright red to red blood traces on toilet paper or directly as blood in the stool.
 In cases of Blood in the stool one should not self-diagnose but definitely have the symptoms in the anal region medically examined.

 How do CANNEFF® SUP suppositories work in the treatment of anal eczema?